ninabarzh/ipa/content/en/docs/guides/smart-home.md

 ## How to safely remove someone from a shared smart home ecosystem

-Most smart homes are designed for families—families that trust each other.
+Most smart homes are designed for families, families that trust each other.
 In abusive situations, “shared control” becomes a weapon.
 Let’s take the reins back.

 1. Know which ecosystem you’re dealing with.
 Each company has its own version of “family sharing”: